nvasudevan/suyam/suyamSite/content/english/history/_index.md

 ### How we started?

 Suyam started unofficially as a team of volunteers in 1987.
 We officially registered as a public charitable trust in 1999 by Dr. Uma and Muthuram.
-In initial days, we began with educating primary children, evening tuitions, kids entertainment activities, smaller sports activities.
-We then moved onto youth programs, creative stimulation camps, blood donation camps, eye donation awareness camps.
-Dr. Uma, being a scout ranger, formed VISHAL ranger team and engaged in various social activities.
-We also carried out several social activities, and forest trekkings.
-After gaining experience in social activities for over 12 years, in 1999 we registed as Suyam Charitable trust.
+Our main objective was to provide education to children at primary schools, to provide additional tuitions, entertainment activities, and organise sports activities.
+We then extended our activities to include youth programs, creative stimulation camps, blood donation camps, and eye donation awareness camps.
+Dr.
+Uma, being a scout ranger, formed VISHAL ranger team.
+The VISHAL team organised several social activities, and forest trekkings.
+In 1999, after having served our local comminities over 12 years, we registed as 'Suyam Charitable trust'.

-Suyam's main focus has been and still is education, medical assistance and various awareness activities.
-All of our activities fall under these three activities.
-We met 50 families who were begging in Chennai city and started focussing on them, educating them and various other weekend activities.
+Suyam's activities fall under three areas: education, medical assistance and awareness activities.

+Our earliest memory was when we met a group of 50 families found begging in Chennai.
+We helped these families by providing education and organising various
-After 4 years, the families understood and accepted our support and started listening us.
-Based on their request, 40 kms away from Chennai City at their locality near IAF Avadi, in a rented premises, we started Siragu Montessori School with 30 children in 2003.
+weekend activities.
+Initially there were tentative with our help but after 4 years, the families began to appreciate our work, and started engaging with us.
+Based on their feedback, we rented a small premise to start Siragu Montessory School with just 30 children, 40 kms away from Chennai City at a small village near IAF Avadi.
 In July 2003, the then Honourable ex-Governor of Tamil Nadu, Mr. P S Ram Mohan Rao visited Siragu and appreciated the efforts taken by Suyam.
-In September 2004, in an unfortunate fire accident, the school as totally burnt down.
-However, the fire accident didn't dampen our spirit and within two days, we reset the school in another village.
-After 6 months, we moved to our own land at Palavedu Pettai village, IAF Avadi, Chennai-55.
+In September 2004, in an unfortunate fire accident, the school was totally burnt down.
+However, the fire accident didn't dampen our spirit and within two days, we reset the school in a neighbouring village.
+After 6 months, we moved to our own land at Palavedu Pettai village, IAF Avadi, Chennai.

-Now Siragu is in 18th academic year with well over 400 children.
-In 2015, we introduced Higher Secondary Curriculam.
-Over 5 batches of students have passed out from Siragu. <link to success story>.
-By showing heartfelt gratitude, Siargu alumni with available staff conducting classes for available residential children even during difficult Covid times. <powerpoint presentation link to google drive>.
+Now Siragu is in its 18th academic year with well over 400 children.
+In 2015, we introduced Higher Secondary Curriculam, and since then over 5 batches of students have passed out from Siragu. <link to success story>.
+By showing heartfelt gratitude, Siagru alumni along with our staff, conduct classes for available residential children (yes, even during difficult Covid times).
+<powerpoint presentation link to google drive>.

 In 2017, we started our Siragu gaushala to save native breeds of India.
 As of now we have 6 cows and 2 calves.
-To enhance the integrated living students of Siragu with the team taking care of the gaushala.<picture>
+The residential students of Siragu run the gaushala and look after the animals. <picture>

-Since 2003, we have run our Siragu organic farming at our school, wherein we grow organic vegetables which support Siragu kitchen.
-Our Industrial college students help us out.
-We grow Methi leaves, Tomatoes, Mustard leaves etc.<picture>
+Since 2003, we have run organic farming at our Siragu school.
+We grow organic vegetables which support Siragu kitchen.
+We grow Methi leaves, Tomatoes, Mustard leaves and so on.
+Our Industrial college students also help us out in running our organic farm.  <picture>

 In 2008, we took over the management of Bharathamatha school in Vyasarapadi, Chennai with a strength of 40 children.
 We bought the premises and